 In this guide you will learn about the next functionalities:

-Due to the fact that Toolbar is the main controlling panel it has an ability to collapse all platform’s interface by clicking the “Minimize” icon.
-This action makes all application panels to collapse to the taskbar and literally disappear from your screens; it affects all panels on all screens.
+Due to the fact that Toolbar is the main controlling panel it has the ability to collapse all platform’s interface by clicking the “Minimize” icon.
+This action makes all application panels collapse to the taskbar and literally disappear from your screens; it affects all panels on all screens.

-All of the panels are placed in the “Sidebar” screen, that is popping out once you click the Logo icon on the toolbar.
-The Main Menu consists of panels icons, grouped by the functionality.
-Actually , in this menu you can find all panels.
+All of the panels are placed in the “Sidebar” screen, which is popping out once you click the Logo icon on the toolbar.
+The Main Menu consists of panel icons, grouped by functionality.
+Actually, in this menu, you can find all panels.

 Each group in this menu can be collapsed in order to make the panels list cleaner.
 From this place, you can open any panel by left-clicking on its icon.
 Each group has its color to help you determine the functional assignment of each panel.

-The footer of Main Menu contains several functions:
+The footer of the Main Menu contains several functions:

 “About” link: opens a screen with information about terminal (version, rollback, updates checker etc.).
 If the system detects the new version of Quantower, the “NEW VERSION” button appears instead of this link;